rafaeldelboni/nota/resources/public/pages/home.md

 This will **delete** the file `resources/public/posts/hello-world.md` and remove the entry in the database `src/data.edn`.

 ## Tags
-Tags aren't required to stasis work, but you can override it's default behaviour (capitalize tag) to customize the name that will be shown.
+Tags aren't required to nota work, but you can override it's default behaviour (capitalize tag) to customize the name that will be shown.

 ### New Tags
 ```bash